 Founded in 1865, Lehigh University has combined outstanding academic and learning opportunities with leadership in fostering innovative research.
 Recognized among the nation's highly ranked research universities, Lehigh offers a rigorous academic community for nearly 7,000 students.
 Lehigh University has some 5,000 undergraduates, 2,000 graduate students, and about 550 full-time faculty members.
 Lehigh University is located in Bethlehem, PA., a vibrant and historic area.
 Over 820,000 people live in the Lehigh Valley, which is in close proximity to New York City and Philadelphia.

-Lehigh University is an affirmative action/equal opportunity employer and does not discriminate on the basis of age, color, disability, gender, gender identity, genetic information, marital status, national or ethnic origin, race, religion, sexual orientation, or veteran status.
+Lehigh University is an affirmative action/equal opportunity employer and does not discriminate on the basis of age, color, disability, gender identity or expression, genetic information, marital or familial status, national or ethnic origin, race, religion, sex, sexual orientation, or veteran status.
 We are committed to increasing the diversity of the campus community.
 Lehigh University is committed to a culturally and intellectually diverse academic community and is especially interested in candidates who can contribute, through their research, teaching and/or service, to this mission.
-Lehigh University is the recipient of an NSF ADVANCE Institutional Transformation award for promoting the careers of women in academic sciences and engineering http://www.lehigh.edu/luadvance/ and is among institutions of higher education recognized for excellence in diversity with the INSIGHT into Diversity HEED Award.
+Lehigh University is the recipient of an NSF ADVANCE Institutional Transformation award for promoting the careers of women in academic sciences and engineering (http://www.lehigh.edu/luadvance/) and is among institutions of higher education recognized for excellence in diversity with the INSIGHT into Diversity HEED Award.
 Additional information about Lehigh’s commitment to diversity and inclusion is available at https://diversityandinclusion.lehigh.edu/.
 Lehigh University provides competitive salaries and comprehensive benefits, including domestic partner benefits.
-More information about Work/Life Balance for Faculty can be found at: https://www.lehigh.edu/~inprv/faculty/worklifebalance.html Lehigh University supports dual career efforts for following spouses/partners of newly hired faculty.
-Learn more about Dual Career Assistance at: https://www.lehigh.edu/~inprv/faculty/dualcareer.html.
+More information about Work/Life Balance for Faculty can be found at https://provost.lehigh.edu/worklife-balance.
+Lehigh University supports dual career efforts for following spouses/partners of newly hired faculty https://dualcareer.lehigh.edu/dual-career.